gmc-code/PC-Python/docs/turtle/turtle_screen.rst

 Screen colours
 -----------------

-| Set the screen color mode.
-| If colormode is 1, a colour as a rgb tuple is written with values form 0 to 1, such as (0.2, 0.8, 0.55),
-| If colormode is 255, a colour as a rgb tuple is written with values form 0 to 255, such as (50, 193, 143)

 | See: https://docs.python.org/3/library/turtle.html#turtle.bgcolor
 | See: https://docs.python.org/3/library/turtle.html#turtle.colormode

+| Set the screen color mode.
+| If colormode is 1, a colour, as a rgb tuple, is written with values from 0 to 1, such as (0.2, 0.8, 0.55).
+| If colormode is 255, a colour, as a rgb tuple, is written with values from 0 to 255, such as (50, 193, 143).

 .. py:function:: turtle.colormode(cmode=None)